novemberfiveco/datocms-plugin-external-audio-field/README.md

 ## Head ups

-This package used to be called `dato-cms-external-audio-field-plugin` but was deprecated in favour of the Dato naming convention, the new package name is now `datocms-plugin-external-audio-field`
+This package used to be called `dato-cms-external-audio-field-plugin` but was deprecated in favour of the DatoCMS naming convention, the new package name is now `datocms-plugin-external-audio-field`

 ## Installation